RuochenT/PD_model/README.md

 ## References

 Basel Committee on Banking Supervision (2005, February).
 Working paper no. 14: Studies on the validation of internal ratings systems.

 Basel Committee on Banking Supervision (2020, March).
-IRB approach: minimum requirements to use IRB approach Medema, L., Koning, R.H., & Lensink, R. (2009).
+IRB approach: minimum requirements to use IRB approach.

+Medema, L., Koning, R.H., & Lensink, R. (2009).
 A Practical Approach to Validating a PD Model.
 Journal of Banking and Finance, 33, 701-708.